Wait, there's more than Google?

 Yep Search

-We're somewhat reluctant to include this on the list because this company known as "Ahref'" had spider going since 2010 for their SEO business.
-Anyone that has read my articles knows how much we despise SEO scalpers.
-However, since we mentioned Brave earlier it wouldn't be fair to not include Yep on this list too.
+We're somewhat reluctant to include this on the list because this company, known as "Ahref'" has been spidering since 2010 for their SEO business.
+Anyone who has read my articles knows how much we despise SEO scalpers.
+However, since we mentioned Brave earlier, it wouldn't be fair not to include Yep on this list too.

 Final thoughts.

-Every engine mentioned in this article has its own crawling mechanism.
+Every engine mentioned in this article has its own crawling mechanism (presumably, we don't work at their offices or know for a fact).
 This is incredibly important in the age of information manipulation.
-Where we have to question if the political alignment or the advertisement interests of Google/Yahoo/Microsoft overshadows its ability to be an impartial search engine.
-Both companies practice search engine manipulation where they want you to explicitly stay on their site.
+We have to question if the political alignment or the advertisement interests of Google/Yahoo/Microsoft overshadow its ability to be an impartial search engine.
+Both companies practice search engine manipulation, where they want you to explicitly stay on their site.

 That's what server said.